 Because the upper chambers of the heart are fibrillating (quivering) rather than squeezing in people with atrial fibrillation, there is a risk that blood clots may form.
 The process of restoring a normal rhythm could dislodge a blood clot from the heart resulting in a stroke.

 To help prevent blood clots and reduce the potential for stroke, the blood is thinned with medications called anticoagulants.
 Anticoagulant medications include aspirin, heparin, and warfarin.
-In a patient with AFib or A flutter that has been present for more than 48 hours, the blood must be adequately thinned for at least 3-4 weeks prior to the procedure.
+In a patient with atrial fibrillation or atrial flutter that has been present for more than 48 hours, the blood must be adequately thinned for at least 3-4 weeks prior to the procedure.

 Alternatively a transesophageal echocardiogram (TEE) can be performed to make sure there is no blood clot in the atrium.
 During a TEE, a special probe is placed in the esophagus which allows your doctor to directly visualize the atria.
 Because it takes many hours for blood clots to form, cardioversion can be safely performed without blood-thinning medication in patients who have been in an atrial arrhythmia for less than 48 hours.